 Searching for lost or misplaced items not only causes headache and frustration, but wastes precious minutes and both mental and physical energy.
 Take a moment to consider which areas in your home or office could do with a spot of organization.

-Don’t forget: the more organized you are, the easier it will be to find your tools and materials, and do your work.
 So, what’s on your list of organization projects?
-You don’t have to tackle a huge project; even working on a small organization project can work wonders.
+You don’t have to tackle a huge project.
+Working on a small or contained organization project can still be highly effective.

 Take time to delegate work.

-What’s more, as soon as you hand off those tasks, you’ll instantly have more time in your schedule to tackle all those projects and assignments you’ve been meaning to work on.
+As soon as you hand off those tasks to someone else, you’ll instantly have more time in your schedule to tackle all those projects and assignments you’ve been meaning to work on for the longest time.
 It will feel as if a giant weight has been lifted off of your shoulders in a mere handful of minutes.

 Could your assistant book your hotel and flight for your next business trip in the blink of an eye?
 Do you have a colleague with a whole load of time on their hands who could stuff 500 letters into envelopes a couple of hours?
 Could you hire a local college kid to run some errands for you at home?